-A type of air guns designed to shoot shot projectiles called BBs - metal balls approximately the same size as the 0.180 inches (4.6 mm) "BB" lead birdshots.
+BB guns: are a type of air guns designed to shoot shot projectiles called BBs - metal balls approximately the same size as the 0.180 inches (4.6 mm) "BB" lead birdshots.
 Modern BB guns usually have a barrel with a bore caliber of 4.5 mm (0.177 in) and are available in many varieties.
 These guns usually use steel BB shots, plated either with zinc or copper to resist corrosion, and measure 4.3 to 4.4 mm (0.171 to 0.173 in) in diameter and 0.33 to 0.35 g (5.1 to 5.4 gr) in weight.
 Some manufacturers still make the traditional lead balls around 0.48 to 0.50 g (7.4 to 7.7 gr) in weight and slightly larger in diameter, which is generally intended for use in rifled barrels.

-Types of Danger Weapons Prohibited Category

-- a.
-Firearms

-- Shotguns, Rifles, Pistols and revolvers Paintball guns BB/pellet guns Flare guns Firearm replicas

-- b.
-Ammunition Components of ammunition

-- Bullets, Cartridges, Shell casings, Primers, Igniters, Gun Powder

-- c.
-Electrical weapons

-• Portable device or weapon from which an electrical current, impulse, wave or beam may be directed, which current, impulse, wave or beam is designed to incapacitate temporarily, injure or kill, • Any dangerous chemicals d.
-Knifes University of Massachusetts Boston Weapons in Campus policy

-• Ballistic Knife; or any knife with a detachable blade capable of being propelled by any mechanism; • Dirk Knife; • A knife having a double-edged blade; or a switch knife; or any knife having an automatic spring release device by which the blade is released from the handle; • Folding Knife having a blade of over three inches in length; • Double-Edged Knives; • Hunting (fixed-blade)-style knives of any length; • Throwing Knives; • Swords; • Axes e.
-Marital arts-type weapons

-• Nunchaku. • Zoobow, also known as klackers or Kung Fu sticks; or any similar weapon consisting of two sticks of wood, plastic or metal connected at one end by a length of rope, chain, wire or leather. • Shuriken or any similar pointed starlike object intended to injure a person when thrown • armband, made with leather which has metallic spikes or points or any similar device made from any other substance. • Cestus or similar material weighted with metal or other substance and worn on the hand; • Manrikigusari or similar length of chain having weighted ends. • Spears. • Bows; crossbows. • Arrows • Slingshots. • Blowguns • Blackjacks • Metallic knuckles or knuckles of any substance which could be put to the same use with the same or similar effect as metallic knuckles • Stiletto dagger or a device or case which enables a knife with a locking blade to be drawn at a locked position;
+Types of Danger Weapons Prohibited Category: a.
+Firearms: • Shotguns, • Rifles, • Pistols and revolvers • Paintball guns • BB/pellet guns • Flare guns • Firearm replicas b.
+Ammunition Components of ammunition including: • Bullets, • Cartridges, • Shell casings, Primers, • Igniters, • Gun Powder; c.
+Electrical weapons • Portable device or weapon from which an electrical current, impulse, wave or beam may be directed, which current, impulse, wave or beam is designed to incapacitate temporarily, injure or kill, • Any dangerous chemicals d.
+Knifes University of Massachusetts Boston Weapons in Campus policy 4 • Ballistic Knife; or any knife with a detachable blade capable of being propelled by any mechanism; • Dirk Knife; • A knife having a double-edged blade; or a switch knife; or any knife having an automatic spring release device by which the blade is released from the handle; • Folding Knife having a blade of over three inches in length; • Double-Edged Knives; • Hunting (fixed-blade)-style knives of any length; • Throwing Knives; • Swords; • Axes d.
+Marital arts-type weapons: • Nunchaku. • Zoobow, also known as klackers or Kung Fu sticks; or any similar weapon consisting of two sticks of wood, plastic or metal connected at one end by a length of rope, chain, wire or leather. • Shuriken or any similar pointed star-like object intended to injure a person when thrown • armband, made with leather which has metallic spikes or points or any similar device made from any other substance. • Cestus or similar material weighted with metal or other substance and worn on the hand; • Manrikigusari or similar length of chain having weighted ends. • Spears. • Bows; crossbows. • Arrows • Slingshots. • Blowguns • Blackjacks • Metallic knuckles or knuckles of any substance which could be put to the same use with the same or similar effect as metallic knuckles • Stiletto dagger or a device or case which enables a knife with a locking blade to be drawn at a locked position; e.
+Explosives • Any explosives or any substance which could be put to the same use with the same or similar effect (explosives) • Fireworks.